How we can help with Diabetes

 Type II Diabetes

-Those with type II diabetes don’t respond to insulin as well as they should, as opposed to type I individuals who do not produce insulin at all.
+People with type II diabetes don’t respond to insulin as well as they should.
+Sometimes the receptors get so overworked with the body”s spikes and crashes that they stop responding.
 As type II diabetes progresses, an individual’s pancreas will make less and less insulin.
 This is called insulin deficiency.

 What Is The First Sign Of Diabetes?

-The most common signs of a bad digestive system are an upset stomach which can involve bloating, gas, diarrhea, constipation, and even heartburn.
+One of the most common early signs of diabetes is a bad digestive system.
+This could include an upset stomach which can involve bloating, gas, diarrhea, constipation, and even heartburn.

 How To Calculate Blood Sugar